 - Popsicle sticks (or craft sticks)

 If you want to get a little artsy, get in some paint too!
-You could paint your popsicle sticks before carrying out the Popsicle Stick Catapult experiment.
+You could paint your popsicle sticks before building the catapult.

 How to Make a Catapult with Popsicle Sticks

-- Step 1: Stack a few popsicle sticks (or craft sticks) and tie them up with a rubber band at each end.
+- Step 1: Stack 7-8 popsicle sticks (or craft sticks) on top of each other and secure them with a rubber band at each end.

-- Step 2: Stack 2 more popsicle sticks and tie them up with a rubber band, just on one end.
+- Step 2: Stack 2 more popsicle sticks on top of each other and secure it with a rubber band, on just one end.

-- Step 3: Pull apart those 2 popsicle sticks slightly and place the first stack of popsicle sticks in between.
+- Step 3: Pull apart these 2 popsicle sticks slightly and place the stack of 8 popsicle sticks in between.

-- Step 4: Make sure to tie together the stack of 2 popsicle sticks to only the upper stick.
+- Step 4: Make sure that the stack of 2 popsicle sticks is only secured to the upper stick.

-- Step 5: Place your plastic spoon on top of the upper popsicle stick and tie it with a rubber band.
+- Step 5: Place your plastic spoon on top of the upper popsicle stick and secure it with a rubber band.

 - Step 6: Take a cotton ball or pom pom, and place it on the spoon.